DalimilN/venus-epsolar/README.md

 Unfortunalelly, original, Exar based RS485 USB Cable supplied with EPsolar charger is not working  with Venus GX

 Installing:
-After succcesfull installation of RS485 dongle, you should esure free communication for your ttyUSB0 port:
+After succcesfull installation of RS485 dongle, you should ensure free communication for your ttyUSB0 port:

 your ps | grep ttyUSB0 command result should look like this: